marczz/rest-sphinx-memo/source/ReST.rst

 In printed documents the link will be listed similar as a citation, as opposed to HTML documents.

+.. _reference name:

+The reference is composed of words made of alphabetic and numeric characters and characters in the set ``[,:_+-]`` *without double hyphens*, separated by spaces. (:restref:`ref
+<restructuredtext.html#reference-names>`)

+The targets are equivalent when they differ only by case, number of spaces *space character, tabulation or new line*.

 When the target has no embedded spaces the backquotes are not
 necessary:

 .. code-block:: ReST

    A link to Sphinx_ in citation style.

 .. _indirect reference:

-If for the same hyperlink target you want to use a you want to use a new link text you can use an *indirect reference*.
+If for the same hyperlink target you want to use a you want to use many references you can use an *indirect reference*.
 With the following indirect references pocoo_, Sphinx_, `The manual`_ and  Documentation_ refer to the same place.